 Reference tracks are crucial in the initial stages of an audio project

 We identified a consistent need for users to share files remotely to collect feedback.
-Remaining participants weren't in a place in their projects where they wanted to collect feedback yet, but have an existing desire to do so.
+Remaining participants weren't in a place in their projects where they wanted to collect feedback yet, but expressed a desire to do so.

 We reprioritized the design to accommodate the space needed for an interface aimed at focused and isolated listening.
 We went from a single track file, to a track hosting multiple layers/“stem” files.